-- The Mortgage Process – Once you have an accepted offer, contact your lender to start the official process.
+Once you have an accepted offer, contact your lender to start the official process.
 You may be required to pay for an appraisal up front but the rest of your costs and down payment will be collected at closing.
 Your offer will usually dictate when you close and any other stipulations.
-You will want to get a home inspection, which is typically not required as part of the mortgage process, but something you will want done to ensure the structure and stability of the home.
+Also, consider getting a home inspection to evaluate the structure and stability of your desired home (this is not always required as part of the mortgage process, but is highly recommended to reveal issues needing repair before purchase).